Skip to content

 time_complexity.rb

-5. Logarithmic order \(O(\log n)\)
+5. Logarithmic Order \(O(\log n)\)

-Figure 2-12 and code simulate the "halving each round" process, with a time complexity of \(O(\log_2 n)\), commonly abbreviated as \(O(\log n)\):
+Figure 2-12 and the following code simulate the process of "reducing to half each round", with a time complexity of \(O(\log_2 n)\), abbreviated as \(O(\log n)\):

 time_complexity.py